▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 Backlight

-The original HCFT backlight inverter is incompatible with the CCFL tubes in the new display.
-I used a modern dual CCFL inverter board (eBay item 405140078781) wired to the 12V supply from the original inverter board.
+Original HCFT inverter won’t work with the CCFL tubes in the new display.
+Wired in a modern dual CCFL inverter board (eBay item 405140078781) off the 12V supply from the original inverter board.

 TODO: Wire the new inverter’s dimmer input to the Compaq’s front-panel brightness potentiometer.
 Currently brightness is not adjustable from the front panel.